Summer Sport Camps

 Click here for more information on our Tennis Skills Camp.

-We will also be starting a new camp this summer.
+In 2013, we were pleased to offer a rugby camp for the first time.
 After the success and growth of our Men’s Rugby program, the team has decided to provide their expertise to the area youth for instruction in rugby.
 Rugby is a sport that is growing in popularity and will be featured at the 2016 Olympic games.
 This has spawned new interest in the region and support for the Western Washington team has grown as they are currently ranked in the collegiate top 25 nationally.

 The WWU coaching staff and players look to provide an opportunity to attract high school players to the campus to participate and learn in a collegiate environment.
 This is a residential camp and will provide participants the opportunity to stay and live on campus for the week to experience what it would be like to be playing for Western as well.